cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 [Serialization](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/io/Serializable.html) converts an object into a byte stream (i.e., a sequence of bytes).
 Deserialization is the opposite: it converts a byte stream into an object.
-Serialized objects are [typically used](https://www.baeldung.com/java-serialization) to save the application's state, store objects in a database, or transfer them over a network.
+[Serialized objects](https://www.baeldung.com/java-serialization) are typically used to save the application's state, store objects in a database, or transfer them over a network.
 We can serialize objects on one platform and deserialize them on another.
 The serializability of a class is enabled by implementing the `java.io.Serializable` interface.

-The following class `Deserialization` shows a deserialization scenario:
+The following class `Deserialization` illustrates a deserialization scenario:

 {% highlight java linenos %}
 public class Deserialization implements Serializable {